rubythonode/joint-many-task-model/README.md

 ## Note:

 The original paper contains one more task which is dependency parsing.
 Currently, that is not incorporated in the model due to non-availability of good public data.
+Also need to add successive regularization.

 ## Citations: